 About ME

-I am a hybrid professional with expertise in human-centered strategy, complex systems, participatory change processes, and inclusive trauma-informed practice.
+I am an entrepreneurial, multidisciplinary professional with expertise in people-centered strategy, complex systems, participatory change processes, and inclusive trauma-informed practice.
 My sweet spot is helping people navigate complexity and transformation in ways that foster collective liberation.

-You can follow me on Substack, and get my very best content on Patreon.
+You can also follow me on Substack, and get my very best content on Patreon.

 I look forward to connecting with you!